When Cream Played Their Initial Farewell Concert

-Cream were apparently unhappy with those final shows, and even die hard fans admit it wasn’t the band at the peak of their powers.
-"It wasn’t a good gig; Cream was better than that," Baker said In the documentary Cream: Classic Artists.
+Cream were apparently unhappy with those final shows, and even die hard fans admit it doesn't portray them at the peak of their powers.
+"It wasn’t a good gig; Cream was better than that," Baker said in the documentary Cream: Classic Artists.
 "We knew it was all over.
 We knew we were just finishing it off."